TACC/tacc-containers/README.md

 > The architecture flags in our `$CFLAGS` are not more system specific due to the age of the system compilers.
 As we support newer operating systems, those flags will better match the contemporary hardware at TACC

-### Infiniband base MPI images
+### InfiniBand base MPI images
 * [gzynda/tacc-centos7-mvapich2.3-ib](containers/tacc-centos7-mvapich2.3-ib)
 * [gzynda/tacc-ubuntu18-mvapich2.3-ib](containers/tacc-ubuntu18-mvapich2.3-ib)

 Each image starts from their respective minimal base, and inherits those base features.
-The goal of these images is to provide a base MPI development environment that will work on our Infiniband systems, and will specifically contain the following:
+The goal of these images is to provide a base MPI development environment that will work on our InfiniBand systems, and will specifically contain the following:

 * Version recorded in /etc/tacc-[OS]-mvapich2.3-ib for troubleshooting
-* Infiniband system development libraries
+* InfiniBand system development libraries
 * [MVAPICH2 v2.3](http://mvapich.cse.ohio-state.edu/downloads/)
 * [`hellow`](containers/extras/hello.c) - A simple "Hello World" test program on the system path
 * [OSU micro benchmarks](http://mvapich.cse.ohio-state.edu/benchmarks/)